javalosr2004/csc487-ai-text-detector/README.md

 ## Data Format

-The training data should be a CSV file named `essay_data.csv` with the following columns:
+The training data should be a CSV file named `Training_Essay_Data.csv` with the following columns:

 | Column | Description |
 |--------|-------------|